ibm-mas/ansible-devops/docs/playbooks/oneclick-aibroker.md

 ### Dependencies:

-* IBM Suite License Service installed on OCP cluster or external instance
+* IBM Suite License Service installed on OCP cluster or external instance or details from external instance
-* IBM Data Reporter Operator installed on OCP cluster or external instance
+* IBM Data Reporter Operator installed on OCP cluster or external instance or details from external instance
 * Object Storage
-  + Minio (installed on the same cluster what aibroker)
+  + Minio (installed on the same cluster what aibroker) or external instance or details from external instance
   + AWS S3 (if customer use AWS S3 bucket bucket) buckets needs to have unique names
-* MariaDB database (installed in cluster where aibroker instance) or in AWS
+* MariaDB database (installed in cluster where aibroker instance) or external instance or details from external instance

 ## Overview